The director of 'Friday Night Lights' made a documentary about how Ford and the UAW pulled together to fight the coronavirus — here's the story of how it happened

 There's not a lot that Jimmy Chin hasn't done.
 While he's most famous for co-directing the Academy Award-winning documentary "Free Solo," his personal achievements are impressive in their own right:..

-ana munoz RT @businessinsider: The director of "Friday Night Lights" made a documentary about how Ford and the UAW pulled together to fight the coron… 11 minutes ago
+Kusnadimamu RT @businessinsider: The director of "Friday Night Lights" made a documentary about how Ford and the UAW pulled together to fight the coron… 9 minutes ago

 DERRICK G RT @CNation100: LHSAA Executive Director Eddie Bonin has announced that no matter what if Gov John Bel Edwards Plans To Moves forward into… 9 hours ago